Tommycik/Progetto_PP_TC_ImageAugmentation/README.md

 Kornia uses one transformation function for all measurements.
 The function applies flips, affine transformation, brightness, contrast and Gaussian blur to a complete tensor batch.

-The project does not contain three different Kornia algorithms.
-It evaluates the same Kornia pipeline under different execution conditions.
+The project evaluates the same Kornia pipeline under different execution conditions.

 ### Kornia CPU